-The Archaeology Program introduces students to past civilizations and cultures and to the analytical methods, techniques, and theories that archaeologists use to facilitate their study.
+The Archaeology Program at UNC Greensboro introduces students to past civilizations and cultures and to the analytical methods, techniques, and theories that archaeologists use to facilitate their study.
 The major is designed to develop anthropological, historical, and geographical perspectives in archaeological research, encompassing prehistoric and early historic cultures.

 - Preparation for advanced training in archaeology and museum studies, cultural resource management, and leading teams in a variety of settings.